How to refund a game on Steam: Tips to get your money back

 What about discounted games?

 Another good feature of Steam's refund policy is that it also works around sale periods.
 So if you bought a game before a Steam sale, without realising that was about to happen and now it's significantly discounted don't worry you can still refund.

 As long as you meet the usual requirements Valve says that you can request a refund for the full price of the game that you purchased and then buy it again at the discounted price.

 How to request a refund for a game on Steam

-In order to request a refund you just need to follow a few different steps:
+In order to request a refund for a Steam game you just need to follow a few different steps:

-- First, open up Steam and click the help menu on the top left of the program
+- Open up Steam and click the help menu on the top left of the program

 - Click on Steam Support